Great blue heron: Description

-The subspecies physically differ only slightly in size and plumage tone, with the exception of A. h. occidentalis, native to South Florida, which also has a distinct white morph, known as the great white heron (not to be confused with the great egret, for which "great white heron" was once a common name).
+The subspecies physically differ only slightly in size and plumage tone, with the exception of A. h. occidentalis, native to South Florida and the Caribbean region, which also has a distinct white morph, known as the great white heron (not to be confused with the great egret, for which "great white heron" was once a common name).
 The great white heron differs from other great blues in bill morphology, head plume length, and in having a total lack of pigment in its plumage.
 It averages somewhat larger than the sympatric race A. h. wardi and may be the largest race in the species.
 In a survey of A. h. occidentalis in Florida, males were found to average 3.02 kg and females average 2.57 kg, with a range for both sexes of 2.0 to 3.4 kg.
 This is mainly found near salt water, and was long thought to be a separate species.
-Birds intermediate between the normal morph and the white morph are known as Würdemann's heron; these birds resemble a "normal" great blue with a white head.
+Birds intermediate between the normal morph and the white morph are known as Würdemann's heron; these birds resemble a "normal" great blue heron with a white head.

 The theory that great white herons may be a separate species (A. occidentalis) from the great blue heron has again been given some support by David Sibley.